 A central emphasis of Welbeck is the development of leadership potential and military skills.
-The college benefits from having four full-time permanent military staff, and these are assisted by CCF officers.
-All students are expected to join the college CCF and there is a common training programme; each student takes part in the main exercises during their time at the college.
+The College benefits from having four full-time permanent military staff, and these are assisted by CCF officers.
+All students are expected to join the College CCF and there is a common training programme; each student takes part in the main exercises during their time at the College.
 There are also single-service visits, giving students opportunities to get a close look at working and training units.
-The unique leadership opportunities are accredited by the Institute of Leadership and Management (ILM) with all students completing the ILM Level 3 Award in Leadership during their lower sixth year.
+The unique leadership opportunities are accredited by the Institute of Leadership and Management (ILM) with all students completing the ILM Level 3 Award in Leadership during Year 12.

 All students participate in major games and can choose from a wide variety of activities.
 The outstanding facilities include a multi-functional sports hall, fitness rooms, tennis and squash courts, swimming pool, all-weather sports pitch, 12 other grass pitches, a high ropes/confidence facility and assault courses.
 Students actively support both local and national charities through fundraising, volunteering and taking part in events.
 There are also many musical groups, clubs and societies that students can join.

 Tuition for MoD-sponsored students is paid for by the MoD.
 Parents or guardians are required to make a contribution towards the cost of their child’s maintenance, which covers board, lodging and the value of clothing and services provided.
-Parental contributions are means-tested and range from £0 to £13,443.
-Welbeck Private Scheme fees are £20,000 per year including VAT for 2017–18.
-To find out more about the college go to www.dsfc.ac.uk
+Parental contributions are means-tested and range from £0 to £13,845.
+Welbeck Private Scheme fees are £20,700 per year including VAT for 2018–19.
+To find out more about the College go to www.dsfc.ac.uk

 Subscribe / latest articles and news from our schools